Yuki2718/adblock/README.md

 ### ublock-static-rules.txt

 WordPress plugins have been security nightmare and are usually implemented in first-party resource that bypasses medium mode.
 Although it's impossible to block thousands of these plugins without breaking too many sites, blocking those unwanted plugins won't be a bad idea.
 While popular social and annoyances filters block many of them, they come with tons of unnecessary rules<sup>1</sup> and also occasionally cause false-positive.
 For these reasons I've settled down to AdGuard Social media filter which is relatively small in size and rarely breaks pages; however, it only blocks minimal set of the plugins.
-This list includes 1) rules for the plugins not on the Social media filter or other default filter lists, 2) rules almost equivalent to Noscript's Application Boundaries Enforcer, and 3) a regex rule focused only on the latest survey scam campaign.
+This list includes 1) rules for the plugins not on Social media filter or other default filter lists, 2) rules almost equivalent to Noscript's Application Boundaries Enforcer, and 3) a regex rule focused only on the latest survey scam campaign.

 Exclusion:
 - rules that caused or can cause false-positive
 - rarely seen plugins such that used by less than 100 sites according to themesinfo.com or plugins used only on specific websites
-- CSS-only plugins; those generic rules can have performance impact so I guess blocking CSS-only plugins does not pay enough.
+- CSS-only plugins; those generic rules can have performance impact, though negligible, so I guess blocking CSS-only plugins does not pay enough.

 Click on the Raw button of the page and copy & paste the code to your uBlock Origin's My filters pane.